 |CNF 2 G = 0.051 (updated 6/21)

 The current month's calculation is based upon weekly averages.
 Stock and gold prices are actual weekly averages.
 For the commodity non-fuel price, a basket of commodities is priced weekly to estimate the percent change.

-For previous months, the stock price and gold price are the weekly averages for the last week of the month, but the commodity non-fuel price is a monthly average.
+For previous months, the stock price and gold price are the weekly averages for the last week of the month, but the commodity non-fuel price is the monthly average.
 Normally, there is a two-week lag after the end of a month before the final commodity non-fuel monthly average price is available.

 Econ P.I.’s Commodity Non-Fuel Price Index to Gold Price model (CNF 2 G) correlates well with equity market performance.
 Based on data since 2001, when the CNF 2 G was equal to or above -0.05, the S&P 500 increased an average of .23% per month (see blue rectangles in chart).
 When the CNF:G was below -0.05, the S&P 500 decreased an average of -0.11% per month (red rectangles).